-These fun activities for babies will keep little ones entertained while also boosting important developmental skills.
+These fun development-boosting infant activities will keep little ones entertained while also boosting crucial developmental skills.

 *This post contains affiliate links.
 Read more.